oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Using DPoP as the Proof of Possession {#dpop-combined-mode}

-This section defines an optimization that allows a single Proof of Possession (PoP) JWT to satisfy the role of both (a) the Client Attestation PoP defined in this specification and (b) the DPoP proof defined in {{RFC9449}}.
-In this "combined mode" the Client Instance Key and the DPoP Key are the same asymmetric key pair, and a request using the mechanism carries only one PoP, the DPoP proof, instead of two separate PoP JWTs (the DPoP proof and Client Attestation PoP).
+This section defines an optimization that allows a single Proof of Possession (PoP) JWT to satisfy the role of both (a) the Client Attestation PoP defined in this specification and (b) the DPoP proof defined in {{RFC9449}} for sender-contrained access tokens.
+In this "combined mode" the Client Instance Key and the DPoP Key are the same asymmetric key pair, and a request using the mechanism carries only one PoP, the DPoP proof, instead of two separate PoP JWTs (the DPoP proof and Client Attestation PoP JWT).

 The following rules apply to the DPoP proof as defined in {{RFC9449}}: